jscarlton/teachgreatlakes/episode-2/tmatgl-2-transcript.markdown

+Do you use these transcripts?
+If so, please let us know.
+We aren't sure how much effort to put in them and we welcome your feedback! - Stuart

 Stuart Carlton 0:07
-Welcome to Episode Two of teach me about the Great Lakes a podcast in which I A Great Lakes novice get people who are smarter than I am to teach me all about the Great Lakes.
+Welcome to Episode Two of Teach Me About the Great Lakes a podcast in which I A Great Lakes novice get people who are smarter than I am to teach me all about the Great Lakes.
 My name is Stuart Carlton and I work with Illinois, Indiana secret and with me as always is Illinois, Indiana secrets research coordinator, Carolyn Foley.
 Carolyn, how are you?

 Carolyn Foley 0:27
 I'm doing well.
 Thanks, Stuart.
 How are you doing?